AllanChain/astro-uno/README.md

   }
 }
 ```
-4. Import UnoCSS in your files
+4. Import UnoCSS in your `.astro` files
 ```js
 import 'unocss-hmr-fix'
 ```